 2. Spider Plant

-This plant can be hung from your bedroom ceiling in a hanging planter.
-This plant can absorb harmful chemicals including xylene, carbon monoxide, formaldehyde, and benzene.
-These chemicals are known to deter humans from a sound sleep.The Spider Plant is considered a low-maintenance plant, too.
+This plant is perfect to hang from the ceiling.
+It absorbs harmful chemicals like xylene, carbon monoxide, formaldehyde, and benzene.
+These substances deter humans from a sound sleep.The Spider Plant is considered a low-maintenance plant, too.

-3. A Gerberia Daisy
+3. A Gerbera Daisy

-4. Dracaena Colorama Plant
+4. Dracaena Colorama